mbkoltai/ExaStoLog/doc/README.md

 parscan_min_max = [1e-2 1e2]; n_steps=10; sampling_types={'log','linear'};
 ```

-Now we can build the table with the parameter values and start the scan:
+Now we can build the table with the parameter values and start the scan.
+With the settings above we will scan in 36 transition rates, 10 values for each, ie. we'll do 360 calculations, that takes around 15 minutes.
+Decrease the number of transition rates and/or the resolution of the scan (*n_steps*)
+to reduce the calculation time.
 ```MATLAB
 % matrix of parameter values
 parscan_matrix=fcn_onedim_parscan_generate_matrix(scan_params,scan_params_up_down,...